seqeralabs/wave/CONFIGURATION.md

 | `wave.build.public`                  | Deafult public re[ository for wave.                                  |                | true     |
 | `wave.build.compress-caching`                  | wave caching compression for build process.                          | true     | false    |

-## Spack  Configurations for wave build process(Note: these configuration are mandatory if you want to support spack in you wave installation)
+### Spack Configurations for container build process
+(Note: these configuration are mandatory if you want to support spack in you wave installation)

 | Variable                                   | Description                                              | Default Value  / Environment Variable| Optional |
 |--------------------------------------------|----------------------------------------------------------|---------------------------------------|----------|